 In short, the marketing strategy yielded spectacular results: the acceptance rate has actually hovered right around 5% in recent years, placing the University of Chicago right in the mix with Columbia University, Caltech, Stanford, Harvard, and Yale as the most selective colleges in the entire country.
 Given this newfound reality, those applying for freshman admission need to first do their homework.

-The intent of this article is to give those considering applying to University of Chicago a full understanding of the following topics:
+The intent of this article is to give those considering applying to the University of Chicago a full understanding of the following topics:

-• UChicago’s Class of 2026 acceptance rate
+• Firstly, the University of Chicago acceptance rate

-• UChicago’s Class of 2026 ED acceptance rate
+• Next, the UChicago ED acceptance rate

 • SAT, ACT, and class rank of accepted University of Chicago applicants